 One issue facing the FPA is the lack of new entrants to the profession.

-There is little or no succession planning for your business without young and enthusiastic advisers just like you when you joined the profession
+There is little or no succession planning for financial planning business without young and enthusiastic advisers just like you when you joined the profession and will encourage the FPA to make New Entrants a priority.

 The cost to serve your clients means you have little time to find new entrants and then train them in the Professional Year.

-Another issue for the FPA is maintaining Certified Financial Planner as the premier designation in Australia.
+Another issue for the FPA Board is maintaining Certified Financial Planner as the premier designation in Australia.
+Other countries have done it and so can Australia.

-There are more than 190,000 CFPs in the world and the Australia Government has just taken a sledge hammer to the FPA’s role in education.
+There are more than 190,000 CFP®s in the world and the Australia Government has just taken a sledge hammer to the FPA’s role in education.
+Every adviser in Australia must have a degree and a Code of Ethics to work from by 2026.

 Cost of Advice